mjhito/sbom-admission-policy-demo/README.md

 Using policy enforcement tools like Gatekeeper and Ratify ensures that only images with valid SBOMs and no unresolved vulnerabilities are deployed.
 This approach automates compliance, facilitates audit-readiness, and ensures adherence to regulatory frameworks during audits and reviews.

+## What is ORAS?

+[ORAS](https://oras.land) (OCI Registry As Storage) is an open-source project that allows users to store various types of artifacts—beyond just container images—in OCI-compliant registries.
+ORAS enables developers to attach additional metadata, such as SBOMs, signatures, or documentation, directly to container images by leveraging the OCI Artifact standard.
+This makes ORAS a powerful tool for managing software artifacts throughout the entire development and deployment lifecycle.

+By supporting the attachment of SBOMs as OCI artifacts, ORAS makes it easier for organizations to maintain transparency and security across their software supply chain.
+This simplifies SBOM management, ensuring that the artifacts and images stored in registries have all relevant metadata in place, enhancing compliance and operational resilience.

 ## What is Gatekeeper?

 Gatekeeper is a policy enforcement tool for Kubernetes that ensures resources comply with organizational policies.
 It automates policy enforcement, minimizing errors and enhancing consistency by providing immediate feedback during development.